epicurithmetic/epicurithmetic/README.md

   - Proof assistants
   - Haskell

 When I was a grad-student I worked on the arithmetic geometry of semirings: thinking about how the work of Alexander Grothendick could be extended beyond the category of rings to the category of semirings i.e. algebras/schemes over the natural numbers.
 My advisor and I formulated Grothendieck's theory of the fundamental group for schemes over semirings, culminating in the calculation of the fundamental group of the (spectrum of the) natural numbers.
+My thesis can be found [here](https://github.com/epicurithmetic/arithmetic/blob/master/RCullingPhD2019_final_.pdf).